safwathannadeif/WebServices-WebSockets/websockets-ws/readme.txt

 - The "threadPoolExecutorTstCli" is used by Client side to push the Conureency level for testing purpose
 - After any run, Look at the Client and Server logs to verify the Sessions vs URL, and Request Response corrleation via the identfier "reqRespLinkStrId".

-If you have Question please don’t hesitated to send e-mail to "safwatdeif@gmail.com" Thanks,
+If you have Question please donï¿½t hesitated to send e-mail to "safwatdeif@gmail.com" Thanks,
 Safwat Hanna Deif